phalcon/documentation/docs/volt.md

 ```

 ### If
-As PHP, an `if` statement checks if an expression is evaluated as true or false:
+In PHP, an `if` statement checks if an expression is evaluated as true or false:

 ```twig
 {%- raw -%}